Robert-Hughes/rjrssync/README.md

 -----

 * Fix intermittent github actions failing because of RustEmbed
+* Make GitHub actions run on both Windows and Linux.
+* Configure GitHub actions to run with remote hosts somehow
 * piper and tcper maybe shouldn't be in the `bin/` folder, as then they count as part of the proper program, but they should just be for testing/investigation.
 Maybe should be a separate crate?
 * On work PC this fails: